 Notes

-This bread is very soft and pillowy, so let it cool completely before you cut into it or you risk squishing it.
-It’ll stay perfect for days.
+The bread is very pillowy when baked, so let it cool completely before you cut into it or you risk squishing it.
+It stays soft and perfect for days.

-Keep the pumpkin brioche at room temperature, covered with plastic wrap or some foil.
+Keep the pumpkin brioche at room temperature, covered with plastic wrap, sandwich paper or some foil.
 Eat within 4 days or freeze for up to 2 months.
+You can also use it to make pumpkin french toast.

 Join the discussion